danielharrell/Senior-Lab-manuals/README.md

 - [ ] Rename to 2024?
 - [ ] Check to-do list in QM folder
 - [ ] Check formatting and footnote placement throughout manual
+- [x] Schrödinger: Reintroduce final paragraph at end of section 1.
 - [x] Redraw Table VI, Millikan paper, in Latex to make corrections.
     - [x] p.
 33, Radius value: for .000276, read .0000276
     - [x] p.
 33, other corrected values in brackets